 Our New Culinary Arts Building!

 The capital campaign for this building, inclusive of grant funds and private donations, follows significant donations from Scott and Betsy Redler and the land donation of 1.5 acres of vacant land near the southeast corner of Kellogg and Andover Road from Paul Jackson/Vantage Point Properties.
-The building will be designed with commercial kitchens, science labs, classrooms, and learning spaces for the Culinary Arts, Hospitality Management, and Food Science programs at Butler.
+The building was designed with commercial kitchens, science labs, classrooms, and learning spaces for the Culinary Arts, Hospitality Management, and Food Science programs at Butler.

 Our Lead Donors